The work of facility maintenance managers is complex and demanding, and many report that they’re struggling to keep up.

 This is why it’s important to bring information on all critical resources together in one place.
-Tracking data across multiple spreadsheets or books that must be reconciled can lead to inaccuracies, and it can be difficult, if not impossible, for facility managers to get a true grip on the overall resources picture.
+Tracking data across multiple spreadsheets or books that must be reconciled can lead to inaccuracies, and it can be difficult, if not impossible, for facility maintenance managers to get a true grip on the overall resources picture.

 Planning for future resource allocation requires accurate, reliable data.
 For instance, ManagerPlus will automatically calculate the estimated hours that a job will take based on previous work orders.
-That way, facility managers can predict with higher accuracy the amount of time that a given job will take.
+That way, facility maintenance managers can predict with higher accuracy the amount of time that a given job will take.

-To ensure that inventory is stocked sufficiently, facility managers can run an “Inventory Suggested Reorder” report, which uses historical data to make accurate reorder suggestions.
+To ensure that inventory is stocked sufficiently, facility maintenance managers can run an “Inventory Suggested Reorder” report, which uses historical data to make accurate reorder suggestions.
 They can also run the “Inventory Parts On-Hand” report to see what’s currently available.